Optimize WordPress Website Speed (LiteSpeed Plugin)

 LiteSpeed Cache - JS Fine Tuning

-We demonstrated step by step how to speed up a WordPress website with LiteSpeed Cache plugin.
-Following these steps we will be able to drastically increase page speed using the free plugin features.
+We demonstrated step by step how to speed up a WordPress website with the LiteSpeed Cache plugin.
+Following these steps, we will be able to drastically increase page speed using the free plugin features.